WANDUE TSHECHU – 9 DAYS

 After breakfast, You will begin the day by driving to Gangtey.
 You’ll pass through dense forests of oak trees and rhododendrons and arrive at Gangtey village.
-Explore the Phobjikha (Bhutan’s most beautiful valley) and also visit the Education center, which is being looked after by the Royal Society of Protection of Nature (RSPN).
+Explore the Phobjikha (Bhutan’s most beautiful valley) and also visit the Education Center, which is being looked after by the Royal Society of Protection of Nature (RSPN).
 Overnight hotel in Gangtay.

 Day 07: Gangtay

-After breakfast, you’ll visit Gangtey Gompa, the only Nyingmapa monastery in western Bhutan which is most spiritual temple, From Gangtey, and you can see the picturesque Black Mountain range as well as Phobjikha Valley, the winter habitat of the black-necked cranes.
+After breakfast, you’ll visit Gangtey Gompa, the only Nyingmapa monastery in western Bhutan which is the most spiritual temple, From Gangtey, and you can see the picturesque Black Mountain range as well as Phobjikha Valley, the winter habitat of the black-necked cranes.
 Overnight Hotel in Gangtey.